-The synthesis of [2] catenane ${\bf L}$ uses the template effect of a copper complex:
+The synthesis of [2]catenane L uses the template effect of a copper complex:

 7. Write the full electronic configuration of Cu(0) in its ground state.
-Give the oxidation state of Cu in complex J and write the electronic configuration of Cu in the free ion corresponding to J.
+Give the oxidation state of Cu in complex J and write the electronic configuration of the Cu ion in J.

 Electronic configuration of Cu(0):

 Oxidation state of Cu in J :

 Electronic configuration of Cu in J :

+Electronic configuration of Cu in 3.